RandomComputerUser/FancyLighting-Terraria/README.md

 - Slightly improved how light spreads when using the fancy lighting engine
 - Reduced visual disruption after updating settings
 - Made some minor optimizations
+- Removed shadow paint blocking all light when using the fancy lighting engine
 - Updated the mod description
 - Fixed a visual issue with blocks adjacent to glowing blocks when using smooth lighting
 - Fixed a camera mode bug where overbright lighting was not applied to tile entities